HomeSmartMesh/website-hugo/content/docs/networks/thread.md

 * see also
 {{<icon_button text="threadgroup FAQ" href="https://www.threadgroup.org/support#faq" icon="new" >}}

+{{<faq>}}
-{{<details title="can I run openthread with Arduino ?">}}
+can I run openthread with Arduino ?
+<--->
-* No, at least not at the moment and not within a native integration similar to the wifi and network in arduino.
+No, at least not at the moment and not within a native integration similar to the wifi and network in arduino.
 Despite being known to be an IDE, under the hoods, Arduino is also a framework.
 The current preferred and supported framework for openthread is Zephyr-OS.
-{{</details>}}
+<===>

-{{<details title="can I run openthread with platformio ?">}}
+can I run openthread with platformio ?
+<--->
-* This is under investigation and should be available soon.
+This is under investigation and should be available soon.
 The current platformio integration of Zephyr-OS does not include openthread, but this is likely to change any time soon.
-{{</details>}}
+{{</faq>}}